This story is a bit of an oddity in that I know exactly what inspired it. This song and video:

 I was about to ask Bobby if he was sure he wanted to go in when I noticed that he had a huge smile.
 “C’mon,” he said.
 “Quit standing there like an idiot.
 Let’s get inside and have fun.”

 I sighed softly, said a quick prayer, and checked the charge on my blaster.
 I had a suspicion, born from a long friendship with the lunatic walking beside me, that I’d need it before the night was over.

 The night started off well enough.
-I mean, the beer was godawful, the gambling was so obviously rigged that you would’ve had to be a moron to have played, and the dancers weren’t that good (but they were sexy, which I guess makes up for a lack of talent to some people), but I wasn’t expecting different.
+I mean, the beer was godawful, the gambling was so obviously rigged that you would’ve had to be a moron to have played and not to switch to something like http://online-casino-arabic.com, and the dancers weren’t that good (but they were sexy, which I guess makes up for a lack of talent to some people), but I wasn’t expecting different.
 Bobby seemed determined to relive the sort of youthful stupidity that I’d outgrown sometime in my twenties, so I appointed myself the Responsible Adult, didn’t drink much, and tried to keep Dumbass out of trouble.

 Somehow I got talked into joining him and some other guys for a game of hanjar.
 A few rounds in, it became clear that one of the other dudes was cheating.
 I, not really wanting to start shit, kept my mouth shut.
 Bobby, however . . .

 “You cheating bastard!” he yelled at the guy, jumping to his feet and decking him.
 Even drunk, Bobby’s fast.
 The crack of his fist across the hurnith’s face was immediately followed by the sound of about one hundred people – damned near everyone in the place – pulling a weapon.
 Including me.
 This, as surprising as this may be, was not the first time Dumbass had gotten us into a situation like this.
 Though this was the most people we’d ever had pointing weapons at us because of something like that.